sherman-jordan/pf2e-visioner/Feats-and-Features.md

 Homebrew feats may eventually receive support for similar functionality through the use of custom Rule Elements at later stages of development.

-> [!IMPORTANT]
+> [!NOTE]
-> Feats that require or upgrade other feats as prerequisites are marked as such to make them easier to follow.
-However, the module does not enforce prerequisites being met for feats to function.
+> Feats that require or upgrade other feats as prerequisites are marked as such to make them easier to follow; however, the module does not enforce these prerequisites.
 >
 > PF2e Visioner does not attempt to enforce movement limits, but does add a reminder of max movement when taking the Sneak action.